Evavic44/Learn-JavaScript/09-Data-Structure-Modern-Operators-and-Strings/README.md

 // In the example above before numGuest was assigned the number 23, restaurant.numGuest was undefined, which makes it a falsy value.
 And as such the operand will skip to the next value which is 10.

-// Instead of using a tenary operator, we can use short0-circuting in the OR operator.
+// Instead of using a tenary operator, we can use short-circuting in the OR operator.

 const guest2 = restaurant.numGuests || 10;
 console.log(guest2);